-Having worked this summer in a kitchen alongside seven others, it came to my realisation pretty early on that I was, in fact, the only female presence working amongst an all-male chef team.
-I found this pretty confusing when reflecting on my teenage years and childhood, where I have such a strong association of female figures who’ve dominated my upbringing, dominating the kitchen too.
-So if there’s this archaic culture that ‘women belong in the kitchen’- why is the culinary industry so male dominated?
+Having spent this summer working alongside seven others, it came to my attention pretty early on that I was, in fact, the only female presence working amongst an all-male team of chefs.
+When reflecting on my childhood and teenage years, I found this pretty confusing, seeing as I have such a strong association between female figures who have dominated not only my upbringing, but the kitchen too.
+So if an archaic rhetoric that ‘women belong in the kitchen’ still exists, why is the culinary industry so male-dominated?

-Thinking back to a five year old me who took to the simple mantra of what you’re good at now you’ll be when you’re older, it seems to make so little sense that the gastronomical industry is so male dominated when there is ample global culinary talent from both men and women alike.
-What is quite shocking to discover is that even though interest in the chef profession is booming in the UK, only 18.5% of over 250,000 professional chefs are women according to the latest ONS figures, showing a pretty steep decrease of just over 20% from last year.
-When it comes to Michelin stars the story worsens; with only 10 of the 172 Michelin star restaurants in the UK housing female head chef’s.
+Thinking back to a five-year-old me who took to the simple mantra of “what you’re good at now, will be your making when you’re older”, it seems to make so little sense that the gastronomical industry is so male-dominated when there is ample global culinary talent from both men and women alike.
+What is shocking to discover is that even though interest in the profession is booming in the UK, according to the latest ONS figures, only 18.5% of over 250,000 professional chefs are women, showing a pretty steep decrease of just over 20% from last year.
+When it comes to Michelin stars the story worsens; with only 10 of the 172 Michelin star restaurants in the UK housing female head chefs.

 The real crisis in the industry unfortunately falls upon reputation.
-As a society we suffer from a conflict that it is reputable for women to possess culinary aptitude but when it comes to them pursuing a professional career in such talent, the regard falls significantly.
-In addition there is a historically engrained culture, established by both culinary professionals and diners alike, that the industry is male dominated for a reason.
-This being that men possess the skills, aptitude and resilience to survive the pressures and hardship of a professional kitchen that women do not.
-The ‘father of French cuisine’, Fernand Point, embodies this ideology saying that “only men have the technique, discipline and passion that makes cooking consistently an art.”
-What’s shocking is how outdated this comment seems when it was only made in the 1950’s – the same decade my dad was born.
+As a society we suffer from a conflict that it is reputable for women to possess culinary aptitude, but when it comes to them pursuing a professional career in such talent, the general consensus drops dramatically.
+In addition, there is a notion that has been historically ingrained in our culture - established by both culinary professionals and diners alike - that the industry is male dominated for a reason.
+There are those who think that men possess the skills, aptitude and resilience to survive the pressures and hardship of a professional kitchen, that women do not.
+The ‘father of French cuisine’, Fernand Point, embodies this ideology, stating that “only men have the technique, discipline and passion that makes cooking consistently an art.”
+What is shocking is how outdated this comment seems, sadly only having been made in the 1950s – the same decade my dad was born.

-Though the situation isn’t great in the UK, dominance of female chef’s in Asia shows even less promise.
-There is now a title for Asia’s best female chef.
-On the surface this seems promising in the celebration of female culinary talent , although upon reflection it seems disheartening this award is even necessary.
-All too often women are discouraged from pursuing a career as a chef in Asia because of the physical conditions in a professional kitchen, working hours making it pretty tricky to raise a family or the ‘macho culture and lewd discussions’ in the workplace.
-Peggy Chan, the chef and owner of Grassroots Pantry Hong Kong, has outlined there are existing archetypes in the psyches of Asian cultures that lends to the assumption men should be running commercial kitchens as oppose to women.
+Though the situation could certainly be better in the UK, that of Asia shows even less promise, requiring a separate title for Asia’s “best female chef”.
+On the surface this may seem promising: celebrating female culinary talent and rewarding them for their work… however it is evidently disheartening that the title is even deemed necessary.
+All too often women are discouraged from pursuing a career as a chef in Asia because of the physical conditions of a professional kitchen; working hours making it pretty tricky to raise a family; or the often-feared ‘macho culture’ in the workplace.
+Peggy Chan, the chef and owner of Grassroots Pantry Hong Kong, has outlined there are existing archetypes in the psyches of Asian cultures that lend themselves to the assumption that men - and only men - should be running commercial kitchens.

-It is important to highlight that what this article should not be digested as is a rant.
-Nor an attempt to dampen the achievements of many male chefs who’ve contributed to making the gastronomical industry an ever creative, innovative and exciting place.
-What I believe is a shame, however, is the normalisation of the culinary industry being a male dominated place.
-Ruth Rogers, owner of the River café London has spoken out about this issue outlining how restaurants actually work much better with gender balance in the kitchen.
-What is promising however is her optimism for the future of women leading the way as head chefs across the country, where she thinks conditions now are far better than 10 years ago.
+The aim of this article is not to provide a one-sided rant about how we should force more women into stressful cooking jobs, nor an attempt to dampen the achievements of many male chefs who’ve contributed to making the gastronomical industry an more creative, innovative and exciting place to work.
+What I believe is a shame, however, is that the culinary industry has been perpetuated as a male-dominated arena.
+Ruth Rogers, owner of The River Café London, has spoken out about the issue, outlining how restaurants actually work much better with a gender balance in the kitchen.
+What is promising is her optimism for the future.
+Ruth believes conditions now are far better than 10 years ago, which -although perhaps worrying in a sense- can only mean greater improvements and more women leading the way as head chefs across the country.